Optimized Architectures for Kolmogorov-Arnold Networks: Results

-The task is to predict compressive strength (in MPa) of concrete from sample properties.
+\textit{Compressive strength of concrete}--- The task is to predict compressive strength (in MPa) of concrete from sample properties.
 The dataset comprises 1030 samples with eight features: cement, blast furnace slag, fly ash, water, superplasticizer, coarse aggregate, fine aggregate (all measured in kg/m$^{3}$), and age in days.
 Since compressive strength is known to depend on the water-to-cement ratio~\cite{neville2011properties}, we included this as a derived feature.
 We also included total binder (cement plus slag and fly ash), total aggregate (coarse plus fine), and the water-to-binder ratio, which extends the water-to-cement relationship to account for supplementary cementitious materials.
-Because strength gain follows an approximately logarithmic relationship with curing time~\cite{neville2011properties}, we additionally include $\log(\text{age}+1)$ and $\text{sqrt}(\text{age})$ as transformed age variables.
+Because strength gain follows an approximately logarithmic relationship with curing time~\cite{neville2011properties}, we additionally include $\log(\text{age}+1)$ as a transformed age variable.
 An 80/20 train/test split was used for modeling.
 Data were collected by \citeauthor{YEH19981797}~\cite{YEH19981797,YEHconcrete2}.

-\item[Critical temperature of superconductors] The task is to predict the critical temperature $T_c$ (in K) of superconductors from their material properties.
+\textit{Critical temperature of superconductors}--- The task is to predict the critical temperature $T_c$ (in K) of superconductors from their material properties.
 The original dataset contains numerous features and derived statistics; following prior KAN modeling~\cite{Bagrow_2025}, we focus on five representative features that capture composition, electronic structure, and bonding: number of elements, weighted mean valence, valence entropy, weighted mean first ionization energy, and mean electron affinity.
 We drew 1000 samples each for training and testing, from Japan's National Institute for Materials Science superconductor database~\cite{hamidieh2018data,center-a}.